lauringlab/COVID19SequenceCompile/README.md

 The .fasta files generated are called <b>plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta</b> and are placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].

+plateMapName.all.consensus.fasta = the sequence information for all samples in a given plate run.
+Some samples may not appear if there was essentially no matching genetic material in the sample.

+plateMapName.all.consensus.final.fasta = filtered version of plateMapName.all.consensus.fasta (deprecated 26 May 2021)

 ---

 There is another python script that takes the generated .fasta file and replaces the barcode string with the matching sample ID string.
-Once this .fasta file has been created, it will be used in the Pangolin, Next Clade, and GISAID systems [prep_fasta_for_gisaid.py].
+Once this .fasta file has been created, it will be used in the Pangolin and NextClade systems [prep_fasta_NumberOne.py].

 <b>Steps:</b>
 1. Compile full data set using pipeline code.
 2. Ensure there is a folder in [DropBox/MED-LauringLab/ProcessedGenomes] named the same as the originating PlateMap file
-3. In that folder, there should be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta
+3. In that folder, there will be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta; only plateMapName.all.consensus.fasta is necessary.
 4. Copy the newly generated full_compiled_data.csv file to [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv
-5. Run prep_fasta_for_gisaid.py
+5. Run prep_fasta_NumberOne.py

-This creates the following files:
+This creates the following file:
-* plateMapName.all.consensus.final.gisaid.fasta
 * plateMapName.all.consensus.renamed.full.fasta

 That should be placed into [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]